 Prayer hours and Shabbat and holiday hours are posted every week on the bulletin board next to the synagogue, on the bulletin boards in the different departments and on the website (in Hebrew).

-Family members / sleeping accommodations and meals: The 3rd floor dining room has wine for Kiddush and offers Shabbat meals.
+Family Members / sleeping accommodations and meals: The 3rd floor dining room has wine for Kiddush and offers Shabbat meals.
 Food tickets can be purchased at the cashier's on the 4th floor.
 The sleeping rooms are located on the 5th floor.
-If you're interested in renting a room in our hotel, please contact the Housekeeping Department at 972-2-6555011.
+If you're interested in renting a room in our hotel, please contact the housekeeping department at 02-6555011.

-Calling a Nurse: The system switches to Shabbat Command.
+Calling a Nurse: The system switches to Saturday Command.
 This does not apply to electrically-operated beds.

 Shabbat Writers: Non-Jews are employed as writers in all departments to minimize desecration of the Shabbat.

-Hot Water: Each department has a water heater under Shabbat Command (indicated by a light) and tea extracts.
+Hot Water: Each department has a water heater under Saturday Command (indicated by a light) and tea extracts.
 The water in the faucets and showers are set to a low heat temperature.

-Magnometer: The magnometer at the entrance to the hospital switches to Shabbat Command and works without lights and alarms.
+Magnometer: The magnometer at the entrance to the hospital switches to Saturday Command and works without lights and alarm.

 Rosh Hashanah, Yom Kippur and Sukkot: All prayers are conducted at the synagogue on the 8th floor.
 The Shofar is blown in all departments.
 A kosher Sukka is on the 8th floor balcony and the Four Species can be found at the synagogue.